-Career Services provides comprehensive career development and planning services for students.
-Specific services include: career/major exploration assessments, a career resource library, resume and cover letter review, mock interviews, a job posting website for both full and part time jobs and assistance finding internships and permanent employment.
-Career Services is also available to present workshops to classes or small groups on topics such as writing and organizing a resume, interviewing skills, or job search strategies.
+The Office of Career Services provides comprehensive career development and planning services for students.
+Specific services include: Career/major exploration assessments, a career resource library, resume and cover letter review, mock interviews, a job posting website for full time and part time jobs and internships, and assistance finding permanent employment.